 Suggested self-drive details

-Day 1: Santa Monica Begin your trip in Santa Monica, an Pacific city that's surrounded on three sides by sprawling Los Angeles.
+Day 1: Santa Monica Begin your trip in Santa Monica, an Pacific city where you can spend time relaxing on the sand and checking out the local cafés and restaurants.
 Stay 3 nights at Hotel Shangri-La.

 Day 4: Palm Springs Head inland to the playground of silver screen stars: the oasis-in-the-desert town of Palm Springs.
 Stay at Renaissance Palm Springs Hotel.